RobertBurrellDonkin/Psytitian/README.md

 	cd Psytitian
 	couchapp push . http://user:pass@127.0.0.1:5984/psytitian

-and play.
+And play.
 If you enjoy then join github and take a fork.

 Journaling is inspired by Chris Anderson's [Sofa](http://github.com/jchris/sofa).